 Some of my favorite memories growing up were pretending and playing with my sisters and brother.
 Sometimes, we were inside playing with dolls, toy horses, or little ceramic animals – with each, playing out their family lives and school days.
 Sometimes, we were outside building forts in the hay barn or pretending we were part of a tribe of 19th Century Native Americans down in the pasture by the creek.

 I don’t have a lot of memories of playing with either of my parents when I was younger.
 My mom liked to have tickle fights on occasion, and my dad would let us pretend he was a horse sometimes, but for the most part, their part in our play was to gave us the resources – and encourage the imagination – to allow us to come up with our own play games.

-For example, I remember getting a toy tractor and grain wagon and some toy animals for a birthday one year.
+For example, I remember getting a toy tractor, a grain wagon and some running shoes (which I later learnt from shoe hero, were expensive for a kid) for a birthday one year.
 My mom had built a red- and white-painted barn out of wood, brought in a cup of corn, and showed me how to load up the toy wagon with corn and pull it behind the tractor to the animals in the barn.
 I had a lot of fun with that.
 I also fondly remember a playhouse my dad built for us and how my mom showed me how to pretend to cook the leaves of mallow weeds.
 I would spend hours picking mallow and shredding the leaves to make a salad to be enjoyed by my sister who would pretend to eat it.

 These are just a couple examples of how Mom and Dad built and demonstrated, but wouldn’t get too involved in the actual playing and never tried to direct what we pretending.